-What is the difference between engraving and imprinting?
-And between pad printing and screen printing?
+What is the difference between laser engraving and imprinting?

 Engraving is a method of marking a promotional product by a computer laser beam.
 This laser beam will typically remove ("burn off") the outer coating on a product, such as a pen, and hence expose the under color of a product.
 For example: A pen may have a blue barrel.
 A laser will remove the blue coating where your logo is marked, and expose a gold or silver tube underneath.
 No ink is used in the process.
 This is the longest lasting marking type.